todx0/chatbot/README.md

 If you reply to the bot's message, the bot will always reply back.

+If you reply to a person's message and tag the bot, it will reply to the person's message.

 ## Heroku

 The bot is ready to be run on Heroku.
 See `Procfile` for more details.